-Numerous studies have identified economic, social, and cultural challenges that hinder women's education in rural India.
-Kingdon (2002) argues that financial constraints and traditional gender roles often lead to lower investment in girls' education compared to boys.
+Numerous studies have identified economic social, and cultural challenges that hinder education women's in rural Kingdon(2002) argues that financial constraints and traditional gender roles often lead to lower investment in girls' education compared to boys.
 Similarly, Kabeer (2005) highlights early marriages and societal norms as significant deterrents to higher education for women.
 A study by Dreze and Sen (2013) indicates that safety concerns, lack of transportation, and inadequate school infrastructure further limit women's access to education in rural regions.